Loan-to-value (LTV) guide

 LTV and first-time buyers

-However, as a high LTV carries with it risk, first-time buyers need to weigh up whether it makes financial sense to step onto the property ladder with a minimum deposit, instead of continuing to grow their nest egg.
-This is because the larger the deposit saved, the lower the LTV.
-It means a better mortgage deal can be obtained.
+However, as a high LTV carries risk, first-time buyers need to weigh up whether it makes financial sense to step onto the property ladder with a minimum deposit, rather than continuing to grow their savings.

 LTV and moving house

-LTV is just as important to consider if you are moving house or remortgaging.
-For example, if you have been paying off your mortgage for several years and the property market has been stable or increased; your property will have absorbed greater equity.
-This means you will be able to take out a mortgage with a better LTV rate and better conditions once sold.
+LTV is just as important if you are moving house or remortgaging.
+For example, if you have been paying off your mortgage for several years and the property market has been stable, or house prices have increased; your equity will have grown and you’ll own more of your home.
+This means you should be able to take out a mortgage with a better LTV and better conditions.

-If you are looking for a mortgage or have further questions about what loan-to-value means for you, please contact us and arrange an appointment.
+If you are looking for a mortgage or have further questions about LTV, please contact us or book an appointment.
 Alternatively, you can visit your local branch.
 We provide a tailored and individual service, and we are available for Saturday appointments.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.